malfynnction/bachelor-thesis/README.md

 - sessions: The texts will be grouped into "sessions" and will always appear grouped together according to the sessions stored in this database.
   - It is recommended to add a training session, so that participants can get familiar with the website before submitting actual ratings.
 For a training session, you need to _TODO_.
 If no training session is declared in your database, a random session will be selected when a user requests to do a training session.

-They can be populated automatically by providing your texts in _TODO_ format and then running `npm run process-texts`
+They can be populated automatically by providing your texts in _TODO_ format and then running `npm run process-texts`.
+After the study, the ratings and participant demographics can be downloaded by running `node website/download-ratings.js`, the results will then be saved in _TODO_ format.